-While this doesn’t necessarily turn your sewing machine into a serger, which can trim fabric edges as well in a very professional manner, using the overcasting stitch on your fabric can save time and neaten your projects.
+While this doesn’t necessarily turn your sewing machine into a serger, which can also trim fabric edges for a professional appearance, using the overcast stitch on your fabric can save time and neaten your projects.

-This overcasting stitch tutorial will teach you how to use an overcast presser foot and stitch as well as answer some common questions.
+This overcast stitch tutorial will teach you how to use an overcast presser foot and stitch and answer some common questions.

 What does an overcasting sewing foot look like?

 Overlock presser feet have a zigzag opening in the foot and also a metal finger bar in the center to hold the fabric edges flat and prevent bunching.

-The bottom is another low-shank, universal overedge presser foot that was included in a set of 42 presser feet that I purchased to have additional options with my machine.
+The bottom is another low-shank, universal overcast presser foot that was included in a set of 42 presser feet that I purchased to have additional options with my machine.

 What does an overcast stitch in sewing look like?

-Where to Buy an Overcasting Presser Foot
+Buying an Overcasting Presser Foot

-What if you’re in a hurry and want to use the overcasting stitch with your zigzag foot rather than changing to the overcasting presser foot?
+What if you’re in a hurry and want to use the overlock stitch with your zigzag foot rather than changing to the overcasting presser foot?

 How to Use An Overcasting Presser Foot

-First, attach the overcasting presser foot.
-On my sewing machine, I press a lever to release the current presser foot from the presser foot holder and then attach the overcasting sewing foot using the same lever.
-No need to rethread the machine or the needle during this process.
+On my sewing machine, I press a lever to release the current presser foot from the presser foot holder and then attach the overcasting sewing foot using the same lever—no need to rethread the machine or the needle during this process.

-Next, select your overcasting stitch and select your desired length and width.
-If you have a computerized sewing machine, this will be done by using buttons.
-If your machine is not computerized, this will likely be completed by turning a dial.
+This will be done using buttons if you have a computerized sewing machine.
+If your machine is not computerized, this will be completed by turning a dial.

-If you want to create your overedge stitch right at a fabric edge, make sure to line the fabric up with the vertical sidebar to the far right.
+If you want to create your overcast stitch right at a fabric edge, line the fabric up with the vertical sidebar to the far right.

 When you’re done sewing, put your needle in the up position, and gently slide the stitched fabric off this middle bar by pulling it back a bit.
-All done and looking beautiful!

-This is touted as a very basic serger alternative because it will do everything the overcasting presser foot will, but it also trims edges while sewing.
+This is touted as a basic serger alternative because it will do everything the overcasting presser foot will, but it also trims edges while sewing.

-However, if you’re wanting the option to trim fabric edges also while using the overcast stitch, give it a try.
-Just have realistic expectations, and know that a serger is going to do this job MUCH better!
-You can learn more in my Brother side cutter foot review.
+However, if you want the option to trim fabric edges also while using the overcast stitch, give it a try.
+Just have realistic expectations, and know that a serger will do this job MUCH better!
+(You can learn more in my Brother side cutter foot review.)

 And that’s it for this overcast stitch and presser foot tutorial!
 I hope you learned what overcasting in sewing means and when and how to use it.
-As always, leave a question in the comments if you need more help.